``

 Richard Bailey.
 He died on 12 February 1941 at the Casualty Hospital, Union Road, aged 45, after having been injured on 8 February 1941.

-The son of the late Mr and Mrs Stephen Bailey, he was an ARP Ambulance Driver, and, after a service at St Martin's, was borne to his grave at St James by fellow workers.
-Amongst the mourners were his widow, Mrs Ada Beatrice Bailey, from 55 Church Road, his daughter, Jean, his brother, Jack, and Miss Bailey, Miss S Bailey, and Mrs W Pay, his sisters.
+The son of the late Mr. and Mrs. Stephen Bailey, he was an ARP Ambulance Driver, and, after a service at St Martin's, was borne to his grave at St James by fellow workers.
+Amongst the mourners were his widow, Mrs Ada Beatrice Bailey, from 55 Church Road (formerly Crick, whom he had married in 1921 in Dover), his daughter, Jean, his brother, Jack, and Miss Bailey, Miss S Bailey, and Mrs W Pay, his sisters.

 Amongst the floral tributes laid were, "To my darling, with all my heart and love, Ada" and "To my darling dad, with love and sweet memories, from his Jean".